alivepages/taskstracker/README.md

 # React Hooks Tutorial

-In this tutorial, we'll make a simple CRUD app that can add, update, or delete users.
+In this tutorial, we'll make a simple CRUD app that can add, update, or delete tasks.

 ### [View the demo](https://taniarascia.github.io/react-hooks/) | [Read the tutorial](https://www.taniarascia.com/crud-app-in-react-with-hooks/)